Bring Medicare home!

 WHAT ARE THE FACTS?

 News stories everyday report the worsening budget crisis facing our government.
-Because of the post pandemic recovery, economic inflation, unemployment, reduced tax revenues and increasing health care expenses, Medicare may run out of funds in 2028.
+Because of the post pandemic recovery, economic inflation, reduced tax revenues and increasing health care expenses, Medicare may run out of enough funds within a decade.
 Social Security benefits may also face cuts or increased requirements.

 According to the US Social Security Administration July 2022 data, there are 35,032 American seniors (65+ age) who reside in the Philippines who receive their SSA monthly payments there (https://www.ssa.gov/deposit/foreign.htm).
 Worldwide, there are 714,316 Americans retirees living overseas who are SSA recipients who are only eligible to receive Medicare upon their returning to the USA.

-Cost savings assumptions for the Centers for Medicare & Medicaid Services (CMS) should be forward looking (putting the horse before the cart) since most Filipino American seniors and their spouses want to retire in the PH.
+Cost savings assumptions for the Centers for Medicare & Medicaid Services (CMS) should be forward looking since most Filipino American seniors and their spouses want to retire in the PH.
 They are paying their $174 monthly CMS Part C premium (or $2,088 a year for Part B) which is deducted from their monthly SSA benefit.

 IS PORTABILITY A PART OF THE SOLUTION?